Antimicrobial resistance (AMR)

 What do these terms mean?

-• Deaths attributable to AMR: Deaths attributable to AMR refers to deaths that were directly caused by drug-resistant infections as a result of an ineffective treatment.
+- Deaths attributable to AMR: Deaths attributable to AMR refer to deaths that were directly caused by drug-resistant infections as a consequence of treatment failure.
 Under an alternative scenario where all drug-resistant infections were instead drug-susceptible, these deaths would not have occurred.

-• Deaths associated with AMR: Deaths associated with AMR refers to deaths that occurred from a drug-resistant infection, but for which AMR may or may not have been the cause.
+- Deaths associated with AMR: Deaths associated with AMR refer to deaths that occurred from a drug-resistant infection, but for which the resistance may or may not have been the direct cause.
 Under an alternative scenario where all drug-resistant infections were replaced by no infection, these deaths would not have occurred.

-• Bug-drug (pathogen-drug) combination: A pathogen-drug combination refers to a patient’s infection with a specific bacterium and that person’s subsequent treatment with an antimicrobial drug, in this case, an antibiotic.
+- Bug-drug (pathogen-drug) combination: A pathogen-drug combination refers to an infectious pathogen that has acquired resistance to a specific antimicrobial drug (in this case, an antibiotic) used in clinical settings to treat that bacteria.
+Methicillin-resistant Staphylococcus aureus (MRSA) is one well known example.
 We modeled global resistance patterns by using laboratory results documenting resistance in these “bug-drug” combinations around the world.

-• “Drug-sensitive infections” refer to those effectively treated with available antibiotics.
+- “Drug-sensitive infections” refer to infections that, in healthy people without underlying disease, could be successfully treated with antibiotics.
 For these infections, no AMR is observed.

 What are the advantages and disadvantages of the modeling used in this analysis?

-The use of modeling in this analysis brings several advantages.
+The use of modeling in this analysis has several advantages.
 By leveraging a wide range of data inputs and expert local collaborators, our approach can produce an estimate for every location for several bug-drug combinations using a consistent methodology.
 By consequence, regional estimates are directly comparable, and we can determine locations with the greatest burden that require immediate attention.
-We also provide two plausible counterfactuals representing an upper and lower bound.
+We also provide two plausible counterfactuals that have different use cases for various stakeholders (e.g. those developing vaccines vs. those developing new antibiotics).

 The major disadvantage is that these estimates are modeled estimates and not population surveillance data (though such data is included as input data).
 This, of course, is due to the lack of high-quality population surveillance data for some locations.
-Without the use of modeling, there would be no estimates for the data-scarce locations.
+Without the use of modeling, there would be no estimates for the data-scarce locations including many low- and middle-income countries.
 In our analysis, each estimate is coupled with 95% uncertainty intervals (UIs) to measure the degree of uncertainty and the margin of error.

 Which pathogens were studied?

-We prioritized estimating burden for bug-drug combinations of international public health concern and priority for the WHO member states, as well as the Bill & Melinda Gates Foundation.
+We prioritized estimating burden for bug-drug combinations of international public health concern and priority for the WHO member states.

 Core pathogen-drug combinations